lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2026-01-25

+I improved the test feature *showPrint()*  that I worked on yesterday, so that it now uses the default font no matter what other user fonts are loaded.
+The default size of the onscreen text is 16, but you can now specify an optional textsize argument.

+Just (re)-learned about the Website Carbon Calculator and ran L5.lua through it.
+[We get an A+](https://www.websitecarbon.com/website/l5lua-org/)! *Chouette.*

+> 1 tree : This web page emits the amount of carbon that 1 tree absorbs in a year.

 ## 2026-01-24

 I visited the Met today and saw the Man Ray exhibit [When Objects Dream](https://www.metmuseum.org/exhibitions/man-ray-when-objects-dream), which featured his rayographs, paintings and film.
 I met my friend Emily, and we talked about recent books, film, and just life in general.
 She's following The Artist's Way book.
 I've never read it.
 Should I check it out?
 Then I spent a couple hours walking through lots of the cultural halls.
 I had such a great time, despite the cold outside and the horrible political climate lately.